 Weather@home 2014: the causes of the UK winter floods

-Help us answer the question of whether the recent UK flooding can be linked to climate change.
+Thank you for your help to answer the question of whether the recent UK flooding can be linked to climate change (they can, here are our summary findings).

 The accumulated rainfall of December 2013 and January and February 2014 has been the largest ever recorded at the Radcliffe Observatory in Oxford.
 Other parts of South England and Wales also experienced extreme rainfall amounts during these three months, and as a consequence, large areas were flooded, some more than once during that period.